Unboxed-Software/solana-course/content/cpi.md

 ### 2. Updates to add_movie_review

-Because we want users to be minted tokens upon creating a review, it would make sense to add this logic inside the `add_movie_review` function which is exactly what we’ll be doing.
 To implement this, the first thing we need to do is import the address of the token program and the constant `LAMPORTS_PER_SOL`.

 ```rust
 // inside processor.rs